getAddresses

-Apps can specify which wallet addresses they require: Bitcoin ordinals address, Bitcoin payment address or Stacks address, using the
+Apps can specify which wallet addresses they require: Bitcoin ordinals address or Bitcoin payment address, using the

 purposes